rifah07/JS-Viva-Answers/JS_Basics.md

 ## Conclusion

 Thank you for reading.
-Hpe this help you and all the best! 🌸
+Hope this help you and all the best! 🌸